 Experience matters.
 I am a retired lieutenant colonel and I served as both a line officer and a JAG: I know both military law and the military.
 The military will provide you with an appellate attorney at no expense to you.
 Most of these attorneys work hard and care about the job they do.
 I designed and implemented the training program for new appellate attorneys at the Army Defense Appellate Division.
 I have tremendous respect for the young attorneys assigned to the Appellate Divisions.
 However, these young JAGs are stuck in a system focused on career advancement and numbers of cases processed instead of individual clients.
+Most have never had the opportunity to appeal a court-martial conviction.
 You have served our nation bravely and you deserve an appellate defense attorney whose only concern is helping you win your case.
 Winning the case can range from getting relief on sentencing, throwing out specific charges or completely overturn a court martial conviction.

 I hired Peter to help my son during his military appeal.
 That turned out to be a great decision!
 My son did not receive a fair trial for sexual assault and was sentenced to sixteen years in prison.
 After the court martial, the military gave my son a appellate lawyer, but that lawyer told my son there was nothing he could do to help him and wanted to submit the case right away without arguing on my son’s behalf.
 However, Mr. Kageleiry knew that the law was changing in some important ways that could help my son win his appeal, so he told my son to be patient.
 He turned out to be 100% correct.
 Peter did a very thorough and professional job.
 He answered all my questions and my son’s questions and showed that he really cares about his clients.
 Most important, Mr. Kageleiry knows military law.
 The appeal court overturned my son’s convictions and sentence.
 I am grateful that we found an experienced military lawyer to handle my son’s appeal.
 If you or your family member is in trouble with the military, hire Mr. Kageleiry!” – Client Endorsement from Avvo.